MichaIng/DietPi-Docs/docs/software/gaming.md

     - Page Down = Fire/Button 1
     - Page Up= Fire/Button 2

-- How can I improve performance (framerate)?
+- How can I improve performance (frame rate)?
   A lower resolution may improve performance on most games.
 From the emulator main menu:

     - On the left hand side, select Display